glatvyte/stockify/README.md

 A webpage created using **"Finnhub" APIs** to search and see companies' **stock prices** and **their history in the diagram** while logging user actions in the **backend** service and saving it into **MongoDB**.

-Deployed with **\_\_\_**: Deployment features front end features only.
+Deployed in AWS: http://stockify-ibm-task.s3-website.eu-west-2.amazonaws.com/.
+Deployment features front end features only.
 In order to review the back end part - please download the repo and use the commmands described in [Running the project](#running-the-project) section to set it up on your local machine.

 ## Table of contents